 The population of the Netherlands is 16.8 million.
 Out of this whooping population, 15.3 million people which is 91% of the population speak the English language.
 If you get a chance to visit the Netherlands then you will be amazed to see that each Dutch speaks the English language.
 However, people who don’t speak English live in the countryside.

 They are not educated and are poor.
-The main reason for high English proficiency in the Netherlands in the small country size.
+The main reason for high English proficiency in the Netherlands is the small country size.
 Moreover, Dutch proximity to the English language is also one of the reasons.

 If you want to migrate to Germany then, you have to learn German.
 But if you are still in the process of learning the German language then what to do.
 Worry not.
 You can speak the English language.
-English is one of the foreign languages that people of Germany speak.
+English is one of the foreign languages that the people of Germany speak.

 As Germany is known as a country of immigrants and immigration, so people from around the world came to reside there.
 Moreover, they bring with them their culture and dialect.

 Thus, in Germany, people speak English with different dialects.
 It is estimated that 56% of the German population speaks the English language.
-This percentage is high as compared to other European countries.
+This percentage is high compared to other European countries.

 The people of Belgium give great importance to English in higher education.
 English proficiency in Belgium is 61.5.
 Therefore it is one of the top English-speaking countries in Europe.

-People of Poland speak English moderately.
+The people of Poland speak English moderately.
 It is estimated that only one-third of Poles speak English to some extent.
 However, in large cities and at destination spots, you will find many people speaking English.

 According to one of the statistics, 37% of Poles speak English as their second language.
 They teach English in schools and Poles have to select two extra languages in secondary school.
 Therefore, many people opt for English.